Reidaa/workshop_qt_python/1 - Hello World/README.md

 After creating the label, we call show() on it.
 `

-Finally, we call _app.exec()_ to enter the Qt main loop and start to execute the Qt code.
+Finally, we call _app.exec_()_ to enter the Qt main loop and start to execute the Qt code.
-In reality, it is only here where the label is shown, but this can be ignored for now.